wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-m365/includes/4-m365-slas.md

 ## SLA considerations

 Make sure you thoroughly review any service agreement before you sign it.
-Although the cloud has much to offer, it’s still like any other network, server, or on-premises service - an unforeseen problem or disaster can cause the service to be unavailable.

-When reviewing the agreement, ask yourself the following questions:
+Ask yourself the following questions:

 - How does the CSP determine whether service levels are being achieved?
 - Who's responsible for measurement, and how can I obtain reports?